We are the Premier Florida Marine Surveyor that delivers the most comprehensive and detailed Marine Survey for our clients

 Marine Survey Florida

 A pre-purchase will allow you to find the replacement cost and market value as found and condition of a vessel so you can make an informed decision on the purchase.
 Includes a visual inspection of the vessel as well as a visual inspection of the engine, wiring, plumbing, pumps, and hull (if hauled out).
-Engine compression checks can be added as ala carte service and pricing.

 Insurance or Condition and Value Survey